universallyleo/ngzkHandshakeTable/README.md

 # TODO
 - Add 曜日 and 握手会会場 info
-- New table (or graph): Sales progression, and accumulated sales numebr
 - Rewrite using class so functions related to individual member's data become methods
 - Finish recording all old data (current earliest: 17th Single)